Hello! My name is Julia Duffy.

 Built this portfolio website from scratch using HTML, CSS, and JavaScript.
 To learn more about how I made this website, check out my github repository here.

-To access the source code for these projects and to see more of my work, check out my Github.
+To access the documentation and source code for these projects and to see more of my work, check out my Github.

 Education: